tamuhey/yaml_front_matter_vscode_extension/README.md

-# Yaml Sign README
+# YAML front-Matter README

-VS Code extension for yaml sign on file.
+VS Code extension to insert YAML front-matter into text file.

 ## Features

-- `Yaml Sign` insert a yaml formatter top of the file, that's all
+- `YAML-fm Insert` insert YAML front-matter into top of the file, that's all.

 ## Requirements